grscheller/boring-math/README.md

 | Recursive Functions | [boring-math-recursive-functions][105] | [gh][205] | [gh_pages][305] | boring_math.recursive_functions |
 | Special Functions | [boring-math-special-functions][106] | [gh][206] | [gh_pages][306] | boring_math.special_functions |

-These are fun little math projects which I enjoy doing.
-They have many loose threads.
-They are as much for me to learn Python as they are for me to play with math.
+These started out as fun little math projects which I enjoy doing.
+The direction these seem to be taking is that of mathematical libraries.

 ## Copyright and License